TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 69/Psalms 69.31.md

 ---

-And it will please Jehovah better than an ox, [Or] a bullock that hath horns and hoofs.
+It will please Yahweh better than an ox, or a bull that has horns and hoofs.